fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     "The heavens, We have built them with power.
 And verily, We are expanding it" (51:47)

 There has been some historical debate among Muslim scholars about the precise meaning of this verse, since knowledge of the universe's expansion was only recently discovered.
 In the beginning of 20th century, the consensus among scientists was that the universe is static.
 So, the science was contradicting the Quran until Einstein discovered the theory of relativity.

+    "(Such is) the artistry of Allah, Who disposes of all things in perfect order" Quran, surah Al-Naml 27:88

 </details><details><summary>